EFL provide clarity on SAFC's fixtures against Reading and Watford amid police concerns

 Sunderland are set to face Reading at The Madejski Stadium on Wednesday and are scheduled to face Watford at Vicarage Road three days later.

-There have been doubts surrounding the Watford match due to safety concerns and a lack of policing in and around London.
+There have been doubts surrounding the Watford match due to safety concerns and a lack of policing in and around London, yet The Hornets have announced the match will go ahead as planned.

-Following the passing of Queen Elizabeth II, many officers are likely to be involved in the planning and management of the funeral on Monday, September 19.
+Following the passing of Queen Elizabeth II, many officers are likely to be involved in the planning and management of the funeral on Monday, September 19, while Arsenal's Europa League match against PSV has been postponed.

 Most Popular